nilostolte/Sudoku/README.md

 ## Conclusion

-The several optimizations proposed are complex to understand and most of them do not result in a siginificant speed up.
+The several optimizations proposed are complex to understand and most of them do not result in a significant speed up.
 The initial algorithm, as shown [here](https://github.com/nilostolte/Sudoku#algorithm) and in the Java and C codes, are more clear and relatively easy to understand after the binary representation is understood.